LukasMurdock/cse-271/Notes.md

 - Troubleshooting issues can be tricky
 - Object-oriented programs tend to be a bit larger than procedural solutions

+## note-exception
+An exception is an object that is handed to the runtime when an error occurs.

+When an exception is thrown, the runtime searches for an exception handler block to catch the thrown exception.
+If the runtime does not find an exception handler for the thrown exception the runtime terminates.

+Checked exceptions are checked during compile time and caught; however, unchecked exceptions are thrown during runtime as having to add runtime exceptions in every method declaration would reduce a program's readability.
+Every exception in Java is a checked exception unless it extends RuntimeException.

+RuntimeException and its descendants are unchecked exceptions.
+All other Throwable and Exception classes and their descendants are checked exceptions and must be included in the throws clause of a method.

 ## note-OOP-tenets
 Encapsulation: Ability to encapsulate all necessary variables and functions.